gcallah/MiscWriting/Ideology/CancelCulture.md

 if you work for the worldwide council on promoting veganism, but are "outed" enjoying a 32-ounce porterhouse steak at Peter Luger's, you have no legitimate complaint if you lose your job.

+Now let us ask if there
-Are there any legitimate limits an organization might place on an employee's speech and action outside of work, if they do not relate to the group's central mission?
+are there any legitimate limits an organization might place on an employee's speech and action outside of work, if they do not relate to the group's central mission?
 I would argue that there clearly are such limits.
 For instance, looking back to Eich's case, if instead of just disagreeing with the legalization of gay marriage, he had posted on social media "death to all the gays" we have a completely different story: now, gay coworkers really would